Remote Development Using Digital Ocean: Remote SSH

 doctl compute droplet list

-Connect to it using the IP address and root.
+Connect to it using the IP address and the root user.

 ssh root@xxx.xxx.xxx.xxx